Cats & Kittens

 - The second one is that we want the full protection as soon as possible so that you can socialize your puppy freely with other dogs and puppies without any worry.
 This is crucial to your dog’s development because puppies need to be gently exposed to as many different situations as early as possible.

-For worried dog owners concerned about infectious bronchitis, commonly known as Kennel Cough, a vaccine is available and we advise you to immunize your dog.
-The disease is rife at the moment.
+For worried dog owners concerned about infectious bronchitis, commonly known as Kennel Cough, a vaccine is available and we advise you to immunise your dog.
+We see kennel cough cases all year round.